 "When the sun has set, no candle can replace it." ― George R.R.
 Martin

-Are you a photographer who would do anything for a slow-shutter shot of glowing sun going down far far away from the horizon or simply a traveler who go sunset hunting everywhere you go?
+Are you a photographer who would do anything for a slow-shutter shot of the glowing sun going down far far away from the horizon or simply a traveler who goes sunset hunting everywhere you go?
 Because me too.
 Let me reveal in the list below some of the most incredible spots to savor the sunset in South East Asia.